 |With the use of a thermal mass rocket stove, our annual supply of firewood could be harvested with a pair of loppers, pruning shears and a garden cart.|

 Quite literally, farmers will be able to convert some of their prime (and not so prime) farmland into the raising of selected firewood brush using the long honored art of coppicing.
 For example, a farmer could grow hazelnut bushes for the nuts.
 Once every 7-10 years, it’s a good practice to coppice the hazel bush (cutting it completely off, close to the ground) thus harvesting the perfect firewood for a rocket stove.
 The next season the hazel bush springs back to life and will begin producing nuts again in another 2-3 years.

 This is why permaculturalists have such a passion for food forests.
 In a food forest we not only grow the foods we need to eat, we can also produce fuel and fiber while simultaneously building topsoil.
 Food forests improve the land and water with every successive generation of farmers.
 Traditional row-crop farming however does just the opposite.
-Half of the topsoil in North American has washed away since we opened these soils with the plow.
+We loose massive amounts of topsoil every year worldwide and especially on industrial farmed soils.